miaisakovic/tic-tac-toe/README.md

 # Unbeatable Tic-tac-toe
-A tic-tac-toe game developed with Tkinter and the minimax algorithm.
+A tic-tac-toe game developed with Tkinter and the Minimax algorithm.

 ## Table of Contents
 * [Setup](#setup)